flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/crossbleed-start.md

 To explain this procedure, we will assume that `ENG 1` is running, and the flight crew will start `ENG 2` using the crossbleed procedure.

+!!! tip ""
+    !!! danger "Actual Procedure"
+        A crossbleed engine start normally requires an Air Start Unit to be connected to the aircraft to start the first engine.
+This is not currently simulated in the A32NX.

+    The following procedure is included for completeness and will be updated when the feature is implemented.

+    For now, you would have to start a single engine normally (`APU ON` and `APU BLEED ON`) before carrying on with a crossbleed start.

 ### Initial State

 Before using this procedure ensure: